samogden/CST334-assignments/labs/lab4-paging/README.md

 $ python2 paging-linear-translate.py -P 256 -a 2k -p 8k -c -s 10 -n12

 ```

+Note: to run this you'll have to either install python2 in your docker image or run a `docker pull ...` to get the latest image.

 There are also multi-level paging examples available as well.